Distance: 13 km

 View Fullscreen Map

 From Whitehorse take the Alaska Highway north towards Haines Junction.
-After 121 km and just before the Otter Falls Cuttoff (Aishihik Lake Road) turn off the highway onto a gravel road
+After 121 km and just before the Otter Falls Cutoff (Aishihik Lake Road) turn off the highway onto a gravel road

 Follow this road to the end and park at the base of the mountain.
 If there are any obstacles, like fallen trees, you may have to walk these roads, so plan accordingly (potentially adding an extra hour or so).
 Also, after periods of rain, this road may be too muddy to drive.

 From the trailhead, follow the ATV trail that heads straight up the hill.
-This trail eventually peters out after a few hundred metres but you will continue making your way steeply up towards the rocky ridge above you.
-Some scrambling is required to make it up to the ridge, and the ridge top becomes narrower with steep drop offs on either side (note: sheep can be seen on the rocky slopes to the left).
-There are some vague sheep trails along the ridge that you can follow.
-Near the top of the ridge there is a small grassy knoll that is a nice place for a break with good views towards the snowy peaks of Kluane.
+This trail eventually narrows into a nice single track hiking trail that you can follow up the rocky ridge.
+Higher up the ridge, the trail does branch into multiple options, but the best route is to stay high on top of the ridge.
+Other options are to follow the vague sheep trails on the right (east side of the ridge) but these become very steep and overgrown.
+Near the top of the rocky ridge there is a small grassy knoll that is a nice place for a break with good views towards the peaks of Kluane.

-From here, continue along the ridge as you gain access to the subalpine.
+From here, the route opens up along a wide ridge.
+Continue along the ridge as you gain access to the subalpine.
 Pick up a light trail that leads through the brush and sparse trees, making your way towards the broad, open alpine slope above you.
 Climb the open slope towards the ridge top, aiming towards the middle, left of the ridge.
 Once on the top of the ridge you will see several groups of tors to the north.
-You will need to drop down slightly from this first ridge to gain access to the tors on the next ridge.
+You will need to drop down slightly from this first ridge and contour around to gain access to the tors on the next ridge.

 The first group of tors are just up from the saddle between the two ridges.
 There is a larger, more impressive group of tors towards the summit of the alpine plateau to the left (northwest).
-There are lots of opportunities for exploring and discovering every knook and cranny of these impressive rock formations.
+There are lots of opportunities for exploring and discovering every nook and cranny of these impressive rock formations.
+Return the way you come up.

 Comments / Trip Reports